Async Rust, Part Three: IO

 the same way across common OSs, so standard library abstractions like

-are usually all we need.
+File and Thread are usually all we need.
 But async IO is a different

 story: The interfaces provided by different OSs vary widely, and the world

 hasn't yet settled on one right way to do it.
-We'll use poll
+We'll use poll in these

 examples because it's relatively simple and widely supported, but there are

 many other options.
-The oldest is select
+The oldest is select, which is similar to poll

 but kind of deprecated.
 Modern, higher-performance options include

-on macOS and BSD, and
+epoll and io_uring on Linux, kqueue on macOS and BSD, and

 IOCP on Windows.
 For a medium-level, cross-platform Rust library that

-abstracts over several of these, see mio
+abstracts over several of these, see mio.
+We'll

 like this in Rust: